barun1997/myblog/exampleSite/content/books.md

 * Strategy Beyond The Hockey Stick
 * Hooked
 * How to Lie with Statistics
+* Blue Ocean Strategy

+# Books in my shelf but have not even started

+* A Song of Ice and Fire  (the entire series)
+* Dale Carnegie Book Collections
+* This is Marketing
+* The Godfather
+* The Intelligent Investor
+* The Personal MBA

 The currently reading list has a lot of books, because I've found myself enjoying different books depending on what mood I am in that day.
 The simple switch in the habit has helped me maintain my attention span far more, so I think I'm going to stick with that for a while.